 Community Animal Retention Effort

 The mission of project CARE (Community Animal Retention Effort) is to provide support for pet owners with the goal of helping owners retain their pets during times of hardship.
-The project CARE target area began as a small, one-square-mile block that was identified as the highest animal intake area for both the Cleveland APL and Cleveland City Kennel through GIS mapping data.
+The project CARE target area began as a small, one-square-mile block identified as the highest animal intake area for both the Cleveland APL and Cleveland City Kennel through GIS mapping data.
 The data was collected from 2011-2012 by Cleveland APL staff, Cleveland Kennel staff, and the ASPCA®.
 This target area was located within portions of Cleveland’s Clark Fulton and Brooklyn Centre neighborhoods in Ward 14.
 In 2017, the area was expanded to include all residents living in the City of Cleveland.

-If you are interested in learning more about project CARE or becoming a volunteer for the program, please contact Program Coordinator Jessica Wagner via e-mail projectCARE@clevelandapl.org or call 216-255-5012.
+If you are interested in learning more about project CARE or becoming a volunteer for the program, please get in touch with our teams via e-mail projectCARE@clevelandapl.org or call 216-255-5022.